Cuban Americans: Assimilation

 Many Cuban Americans have assimilated themselves into the American culture, which includes Cuban influences.

-Cuban Americans live in all 50 states, Washington, D.C. and Puerto Rico, which received thousands of anti-Castro refugees as well in the 1960s.
-Since the 1980s, Cuban Americans have moved out of "Little Havana" and Hialeah to middle-class suburbs of Miami such as Kendall and Doral, as well as to the more affluent Coral Gables and Miami Lakes.
-Many new South and Central Americans, along with new Cuban refugees, have replaced the Cuban Americans who have relocated elsewhere in Florida (Fort Lauderdale, Orlando, Tampa Bay and West Palm Beach) and dispersed throughout the nation.
-Nevertheless, Cubans are still heavily concentrated in Florida, which slows assimilation; according to the 2010 Census, 68% of Cuban Americans still live in Florida.

 More recently, there has been substantial growth of new Cuban American communities in places like Louisville, Kentucky, the Research Triangle area of North Carolina, Katy, Texas, and Downey, California; the latter city now has the second-highest percentage of Cubans and Cuban Americans in the Western United States at 1.96% of the population.

 Cuban Americans have been very successful in establishing businesses and developing political clout in Miami.
 Cuban Americans have also contributed to and participated in many areas of American life including academia, business, acting, politics, and literature.

 In the last 15 years, due to the growth of interest around the world for genealogy, Cuban genealogy has become a major interest for Cuban Americans and a growing segment in the family research industry.
-This has complemented assimilation by preserving Cuban and colonial roots, while also adopting American culture and value.
+This has complemented assimilation by preserving Cuban and colonial roots, while also adopting American culture and values.